Admissions

 Curriculum & Philosophy

-Is BHSC a school?
+Is BHSC/BLOOM a school?
 Is it a co-op?

-BHSC is not a school, and BHSC is also not a co-op.
-Unlike a school, BHSC supplements the home school rather than replacing it.
-BHSC does not offer letter grades, transcripts, or diplomas, and BHSC does not offer all the classes necessary to complete graduation requirements.
-Unlike a co-op, BHSC hires professional staff and teachers and allows parents to drop off their children most days of the term.
-Additionally, BHSC instructors offer assessment on student progress in core academic upper-Form classes to assist parents with assigning class grades.
-BHSC is a Group Class Community (GCC), which the Texas Homeschool Coalition identifies as a support program that serves as "a separate 'executor' of the parent’s educational goals."
+BHSC/BLOOM is not a school, and BHSC/BLOOM is also not a co-op.
+Unlike a school, BHSC/BLOOM supplements the home school rather than replacing it.
+BHSC/BLOOM does not offer letter grades, transcripts, or diplomas, and BHSC/BLOOM does not offer all the classes necessary to complete graduation requirements.
+Unlike a co-op, BHSC/BLOOM hires professional staff and teachers and allows parents to drop off their children most days of the term.
+Additionally, BHSC/BLOOM instructors offer assessment on student progress in core academic upper-Form classes to assist parents with assigning class grades.
+BHSC/BLOOM is a Group Class Community (GCC), which the Texas Homeschool Coalition identifies as a support program that serves as "a separate 'executor' of the parent’s educational goals."
 Read more.

 Does BHSC assign homework?

-In elementary classes and in our flagship Kaleidoscope and Panorama classes, BHSC instructors aim to keep the amount of homework to a minimum so that students can enjoy free time and know how it feels to be fully rested.
+In elementary classes, BHSC instructors aim to keep the amount of homework to a minimum so that students can enjoy free time and know how it feels to be fully rested.
 Many BHSC classes have no homework, especially in the lower grades.
+However, the following elementary courses require regular homework with significant parent involvement: math, writing, and language (English, Spanish, Latin).
 Minimal homework and a few optional assignments are occasionally assigned in some of the enrichment classes.

-For core academics, however, students will need complete work outside of class time in order to master the subject matter.
-This is especially true for academic classes such as world and classical languages as well as middle and high school math & science, literature & composition, logic, and great books discussion classes.
-In these classes students will have assigned exercises, projects, reading, research, and/or other studying assignments that they will be required to complete at home.
-Students who are unable to keep up with home assignments may be asked to drop the class or switch to a less rigorous class track; private tutoring may also be arranged separately depending on teacher availability.
+For middle school and high school courses, students will need to complete work outside of class time in order to master the subject matter.
+This is especially true for core academic classes such as world and classical languages, math & science, literature & composition, logic, and Great Books discussion classes.
+In these classes, students will have assigned exercises, projects, reading, research, and/or other studying assignments that they will be required to complete at home.
+Students who are unable to keep up with home assignments may be asked to drop the class or switch to a less challenging class track; private tutoring may also be arranged separately depending on teacher availability.

 What is BHSC’s philosophy of education?